frank920120/Mash/README.md

 ## About the Authors

-Naiji Zhang is a gifted Computer Scientist, with a MS in Information, Network & Computer Security.
+[Naiji Zhang](https://www.linkedin.com/in/naiji-zhang-8ab433168/) is a gifted Computer Scientist, with a MS in Information, Network & Computer Security.
 He is proficient in full-stack web technologies and in this project focused mainly on the back end.

-Frank Fang is a talented , with a BCIT Technical Web Design Certificate.
+[Frank Fang](https://www.linkedin.com/in/jun-fang-945397167/) is a talented Web Developer, with a BCIT Technical Web Design Certificate.
 He is a master of CSS and creative styling and in this project focused mainly on the front end.

-Nancy Chu holds a BS in Mechanical Engineering from UBC and is an experienced designer in the robotics industry.
+[Nancy Chu](https://www.linkedin.com/in/chunancy/) holds a BS in Mechanical Engineering from UBC and is an experienced designer in the robotics industry.
 She takes the credit for the design of the project, plus many lines of code.

-Andre Moura an experienced Product Manager working in the Tech Industry.
+[Andre Moura](https://www.linkedin.com/in/andre-marques-moura/) an experienced Product Manager working in the Tech Industry.
 He was the project manager, focusing on the value proposition, quality and delivery.

 ## Main Takeaways